What is a degree apprenticeship?

 This is the one area where traditional degrees hold an advantage over degree apprenticeships.

 With a degree apprenticeship, you must study your course at the specified university that your company has partnered with.
-Where a traditional student has the option to study a subject in multiple places, you are restricted by your scheme, so make sure you understand the full details of your scheme when you apply!
+Whereas a traditional student has the option to study in multiple places, apprenticeships are usually restricted by their sponsored university.

 Why should I do a degree apprenticeship?